Fantom-Factory/afIoc/readme.md

 This quick start demonstrates:

 1. Service definition
-2. Service configuration
+2. List configuration
 3. Registry building
 4. It-block ctor injection
 5. Autobuilding

+The `Main::main()` method creates a registry instance, obtains instances of the `DinnerMenu` service, which prints contributed instances of the `ChefsSpecials` class.

-6. Create a text file called `Example.fan`
+1. Create a text file called `Example.fan`

         using afIoc